yifu0529/github.io/README.md

 ## Research interests

-The reliability of the power system under the impact of increasing renewable penetration and extreme weather conditions is a rising concern globally.
+The reliability of power systems under the impact of increasing renewable penetration and extreme weather conditions is a rising concern globally.
 My research interests include machine learning probabilistic forecasting, data-driven control and optimisation for energy systems considering uncertainty.
 My works aim to find appealing solutions in both system design and short-term operations.
 I have specific research interests in:

 Machine learning probabilistic forecasting.